mgadaphy/bulgefx_bot/README.md

 2. Open Telegram and start a conversation with your bot

 3. Use `/start` to begin the onboarding flow

+### Deploy to Railway.app

+1. Fork this repository or push to your own GitHub repository

+2. Visit [Railway.app](https://railway.app/) and sign up/login

+3. Click "New Project" → "Deploy from GitHub repo"

+4. Select your `bulgefx_bot` repository

+5. Add environment variable:
+   - Key: `TELEGRAM_BOT_TOKEN`
+   - Value: Your bot token from [@BotFather](https://t.me/botfather)

+6. Railway will automatically detect the `Procfile` and deploy your bot

+7. Your bot will be running 24/7 on Railway's infrastructure

 ## Bot Commands